cShok/Tree_map/README.md

-We are building an android app that will let users find and map fruit trees around them.
+We are building an Android app that will let users find and map fruit trees around them.

-This the final assinment in the course 'Advanced Java Programing Workshop (20503)' at The Open University Of Israel.
+This the final assinment in the course 'Advanced Java Programing Workshop (20503)' at The Open University of Israel.